Efficiency and culture are two factors workplaces strive to improve as they go hand-in-hand.

 It’s tempting to ask employees to monitor small jobs like social media but it’s better to use automation.

 For example, automating your social media campaigns and email marketing services will let your employees focus on more important tasks.
 Tools like Agora Pulse automate your social media in a hassle-free way.
+You can also look into other pieces of software that will make life easier for your employees.
+For example, you can look at CRM for real estate agents or whatever kind of business you run, making this particular process easier, and more efficient.

 U.S. companies spend over $35 billion on meetings every year.